 Also, bear in mind that moisturizing slightly damp skin locks in hydration.
 And you know moisturizers are skin TLC in a bottle.

-Exfoliating’s a must
+Exfoliating’s a must for clear skin

 Exfoliating sloughs off residual skin cells, cosmetics, excess sebum, and other muck that might clog pores and lead to breakouts.